A tribute to Lewis Butler, and to all aficionados of "Mid-Century Modern" design--by his son Peter Butler

 with glasses, upper right. — at Madison Avenue, NYC.

-Heino showed up at Knoll one day working as a textile vendor.
-Instead of the usual reams of swatches to leaf through, Heino created beautiful geometric framed art pieces from the various fabrics to showcase them.
-Dad and Florence were so impressed with his creativity and ingenuity that they immediately recruited Heino into the Planning Unit.
+One day, Heino, a textile vendor, showed up at Knoll.
+Instead of the usual reams of swatches to sift through, Heino created beautiful geometric framed art pieces from the various fabrics to showcase them.
+Dad and Florence were so impressed with his creativity that they immediately recruited him for the Planning Unit.

 "We somehow managed to get the job done and on time," recalled Florence Knoll about her small team.
 "I don't think I could have worked with a larger group.
-Heino Orro, Joe Whited and Lew Butler were with the P.U.
-(Planning Unit) until I resigned in 1965."
+Heino Orro, Joe Whited and Lew Butler were with the Planning Unit until I resigned in 1965."

-When Florence Knoll left the company, Dad was appointed head of Knoll's Planning Unit.
+When Florence left the company, Dad became head of the Planning Unit.

-My parents became lifelong friends with Heino and Tosia, and our family still retains pieces of Heino's incredible artwork, gifted to my parents over the years.
-More importantly, we retain many fond memories of these wonderful family friends.
-I cannot express the kindness and gentleness of this modest but very talented gentleman.
+My parents became lifelong friends with Heino and Tosia.
+Our family still retains pieces of Heino's artwork, gifted to my parents over the years.
+More importantly, we hold fond memories of these dear family friends.
+Unable to have children, Tosia seemed fascinated by the six Dad and Mom had, and loved to interact with us.
+And I cannot express the kindness and gentleness of Heino, a talented but modest gentleman.